Content Creators

 index.ts #

-This is the entry point to your scene’s code.
+This is the entry point to your scene’s custom code.
 You could fit your entire scene’s logic into this file, although for clarity in most cases we recommend spreading out your code over several other .ts files.

 When running the scene, the contents of your .ts files are compiled to a single minified .js file, bin/scene.js.

-📔 Note: You can use another tool or language instead of TypeScript, so long as your scripts are contained within a single Javascript file (bin/scene.js).
+📔 Note: You can use another tool or language instead of TypeScript, as long as your scripts are contained within a single Javascript file (bin/scene.js).
 All provided type declarations are made in TypeScript, and other languages and transpilers are not officially supported.

 scene.json #